Niagara Falls in winter is a magical experience!

 After you’re done spending your hard-earned dollars at the casino, why not pretend that you’re at a tropical destination?
-We walked across the street to Jimmy Buffett’s Margaritaville for some drinks.
+We walked across the street to Jimmy Buffett’s Margaritaville Niagara Falls for some drinks.
 I know that you might not want to think about drinking a frosty margarita on a cold day, but we were actually a bit thirsty after being indoors at the casino.

 Shannon and I both got the same drink, the “Tropical Hurricane”.
 Wow, this drink was much stronger than I expected!
 It was still very fruity and tasty.
-Funny enough, this was my first time ever frequenting a Margaritaville, despite visiting numerous Caribbean islands!
-While the bar wasn’t really busy, we still had a great time chatting amongst the four of us.
+Funny enough, this was my first time ever frequenting a Margaritaville, despite visiting numerous Caribbean islands.
+While the bar wasn’t really busy, we still had a great time chatting among the four of us.
 Oh, and don’t worry, you’ll get to hear the Margaritaville song….several times.
 Searching for my lost shaker of salt…

 - Embassy Suites Fallsview: Enjoy a brilliant view of Niagara Falls and treat yourself to a luxurious experience.
 Check out its hotel reviews.

 - Hilton Fallsview Hotel: Soak up the beauty of the Falls right from the comfort of your own hotel room.
 Check out its hotel reviews.

 Getting There From Toronto